E2-BKI: Evidential Ellipsoidal Bayesian Kernel Inference for Uncertainty-aware Gaussian Semantic Mapping: Semantic Bayesian Kernel Inference

 \subsubsection{Spatial Uncertainty}

-The isotropic kernel in \eqref{BKI_5_reparam} introduces spatial uncertainty by applying uniform support across all directions, regardless of local scene geometry.
-This uniform support fails to account for the anisotropic nature of real-world structures.
+The isotropic kernel in \eqref{BKI_5_reparam} applies uniform support across all directions, regardless of local scene geometry.
+We use the term \textit{spatial uncertainty} to describe the resulting mismatch between this uniform support and the anisotropic nature of real-world structures.
 When processing elongated structures like roads or fences, spherical kernels propagate semantic information orthogonally to their structural directions, causing geometric misalignment and blurring semantic boundaries, as illustrated in~\Fref{fig:concept}.
 Moreover, the fixed radius $\ell$ cannot adapt to varying point densities across the scene, leading to excessive smoothing in dense regions and insufficient coverage in sparse areas.
 Our framework addresses these issues through geometry-aligned anisotropic kernels that adapt their spatial support to local scene structure, steering influence along principal geometric directions while providing adaptive coverage based on local point density (\Fref{fig:cover:b}).